temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ```
 <!--SNIPEND-->

 `TestWorkflowEnvironment` is a runtime environment used to test a Workflow.
-It is used to connect the Client and Worker to the test server and interact with the test server.
+You use it to connect the Client and Worker to the test server and interact with the test server.
 You'll use this to register your Workflow Type and access information about the Workflow Execution, such as whether it completed successfully and the result or error it returned.
-Since the `TestWorkflowEnvironment` will be shared across tests, you will set it up before all of your tests, and tear it down after your tests are done.
+Since the `TestWorkflowEnvironment` will be shared across tests, you will set it up before all of your tests, and tear it down after your tests finish.

 Add the following code to configure the testing environment and test the Workflow execution: